 Acne is a skin condition that causes pimples or "zits."
-Whiteheads (closed comedomes), blackheads (open comdedomes), red, inflamed papules, and nodules or cysts may develop.
-These most often occur on the face or shoulders.
+Whiteheads (closed comedones), blackheads (open comedones), red, inflamed papules, and nodules or cysts may develop.
+These most often occur on the face, neck, upper trunk and upper arm.

 Acne occurs when tiny pores on the surface of the skin become clogged.
 The pores can become plugged by substances on the surface of the skin.
 More commonly they develop from a mixture of the natural oils of the skin and the dead cells shed from the inside of the pore.
 These plugs are called comedones.
 Acne is most common in teenagers.
 But anyone can get acne.

 Acne breakouts can be triggered by: